-To have environmental studies as a major, a student may choose environmental studies as a stand alone major, or as a combined major, or use environmental studies as one field in a multi-field major.
+A student may choose environmental studies as a stand alone major, or as a combined major, or use environmental studies as one field in a multi-field major.
+To be accepted as an environmental studies major, students must have achieved at least a 2.25 in ENVS 101 or a 4.0 on the AP for environmental science.
+A major in environmental studies cannot be declared later than the end of the fourth week of a student's fifth semester, or equivalent.
 Students enrolled in one of the environmental studies majors may pursue honors in that major.

 Stand Alone Major